CozmixV1/Prospecting-autofarm/README.md

 ---**Requierments**

--have the sliver pan and reinforced shovel
+-atleast have the sliver pan and reinforced shovel

 -AutoHotyKey Application